coverclock/com-diag-rustler/README.md

 I think my main issue with Rust was how under-documented it is.
 In order to do the kinds of things I routinely do (and which are trivial in Go), you must have an extraordinaryly high level of expertise in the language.
+Also, because the language is immature and still changing, many of the examples you find online simply don't compile.
 This made the learning experience especially painful and often a matter of laborious reverse engineering or trial and error.
 And unlike Go, I didn’t find using Rust intuitive; for me, it was difficult to predict its